-In the previous section, we connected the two ML models, MR_Net (spectra $\rightarrow M, R$) and our EOS regression NN ($M, R \rightarrow EOS$).
-This required the somewhat artificial collapse of the full information and dependence on nuisance parameters into two numbers per star.
-At the same time, MR_Net demonstrated that it is possible to regress physics quantities directly from high-dimensional stellar spectra.
-In this section, rather than connecting two networks, we use a single network to perform endto-end regression of EOS parameters from a set of stellar spectra, avoiding the information collapse, keeping the full information, and allowing for robust propagation of the stellar nuisance parameters into uncertainty quantification for the EOS parameters of interest.
+and dependence on nuisance parameters into these two physical quantities.
+At the same time, MR\Net demonstrated that it is possible to regress physics quantities directly from highdimensional stellar spectra.
+In this section, rather than connecting two networks via mass and radius, we use a single network to perform end-to-end regression of EOS parameters from a set of stellar spectra, avoiding the information collapse, keeping the full information, and allowing for robust propagation of the stellar nuisance parameters into uncertainty quantification for the EOS parameters of interest.

 In addition to a demonstration of the power of networks to directly analyze low-level data, this allows us to probe the question of whether the mass and radius are sufficient statistics, and whether they contain all of the information relevant to the problem.
-There are many examples in the literature in which such well-motived highlevel heuristics fail to capture the complete information contained in lower-level data.
-In this case, while in principle the mass and radius are all that are required to infer the EOS, such information is never without uncertainty.
+There are many examples in the literature in which such well-motived high-level heuristics fail to capture the complete information contained in lower-level data.
+In this case, while in principle the mass and radius are all that are required to infer the EOS in the context of a fixed theoretical stellar model, such information is never without uncertainty.
 Full propagation of the dependence on nuisance parameter uncertainty may allow for more accurate and robust estimates.